Tech Tips

 is getting the radiator cap on and off.
 It has two definite settings and you

-must push down hard to release it from it's second locking step.
+must push down hard to release it from its second locking step.

-drain plug itself was a piece of cake!
+The drain plug itself was a piece of cake!
 Good luck to those folks who want to "Do

 it Yourself".